Ryan McCollum

-Ryan McCollum (born March 4, 1998) is an American football center for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Texas A&M.
+Ryan McCollum (born March 4, 1998) is an American professional football center for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Texas A&M Aggies.

 College career

-In August 2015, McCollum verbally committed to Oklahoma State.
+In August 2015, McCollum verbally committed to play college football at Oklahoma State.
 On December 2, 2015, he decommitted from Oklahoma State, and committed to Texas A&M on December 13, 2015.
+He played at Texas A&M from 2016 to 2020.

-During his freshman year in 2017, he appeared in 13 games, with seven starts.
-During his sophomore year in 2018, he appeared in 12 games with seven starts.
-During his junior year in 2019, he appeared in eight games, and was awarded the Offensive Unselfish Leadership Award at the annual team banquet.
+In 2017, he appeared in 13 games, with seven starts.
+In 2018, he appeared in 12 games with seven starts.
+In 2019, he appeared in eight games, and was awarded the Offensive Unselfish Leadership Award at the annual team banquet.

-During his senior year in 2020, he served as the offensive team captain in five games.
+In 2020, he served as the offensive team captain in five games.
 He was named the Southeastern Conference Offensive Lineman of the Week for the week ending December 7, 2020.
-On January 6, 2021, he declared for the 2021 NFL Draft.
+On January 6, 2021, he declared for the 2021 NFL draft.